-- 5.1 Red Balloon Norwich adheres to child protection procedures that have been agreed locally through the Norfolk Safeguarding Children Partnership.
-Where we identify children and families in need of support, we will carry out our responsibilities in accordance with Norfolk Threshold Guidance. - 5.2 Every member of staff including volunteers working with children at our school are advised to maintain an attitude of 'it could happen here' where safeguarding is concerned.
-When concerned about the welfare of a child, staff members should always act in the interests of the child and have a responsibility to take action as outlined in this policy.
+5.1 RBET- Norfolk adheres to child protection procedures that have been agreed locally through the Norfolk Safeguarding Children Partnership.
+Where we identify children and families in need of support, we will carry out our responsibilities in accordance with Norfolk Local Assessment Protocol and the Norfolk Continuum of Need Guidance.

+5.2 Every member of staff including volunteers working with children at the Centre is advised to maintain an attitude of 'it could happen here' where safeguarding is concerned.
+When concerned about the welfare of a child, staff members should always act in the interests of the child, and have a responsibility to take action as outlined in this policy.